abramadams/dao/README.md

 	// You can also use $queryParam()$, which will be evaluated at runtime (as aposed to compile time)
 	// This is helpful if your SQL is persisted in storage and later read and executed.

+	// Another param option is to pass in named params.
+Named params take the signature of:
+	//   :paramName{type="datatype",null=true/false,list=true/false}
+	// And you pass in a struct containing the named parameters and values.
+You do not need
+	// to provide any of the optional properties, dao can guess these for you.
+This means you could
+	// simply do: :paramName and not supply the {...} parts.
+	// Below is how the previous
+	// example would look using named params (using various forms of the named param syntax): newID2 = dao.execute("
+		REPLACE INTO users (id, `_id`, first_name, last_name, email, created_datetime)
+		VALUES ( 1
+				,:uuid
+				,:firstName{type='varchar'}
+				,:lastName{}
+				,:email{null=false}
+				,:createDate{type='timestamp'}
+		)",
+		{
+			uuid = lcase( createUUID() ),
+			firstName = 'john',
+			lastName = 'deere',
+			email = 'jdeere@tractor.com',
+			createDate = now() }
+	);
+	// Notice that :lastName{} could have been written as :lastName or :lastName{type='varchar'}, etc...
+	// Not shown above, but you can also use the list parameter to indicate a list for IN() type statements.

 	// Return all records in a table users = dao.read( "users" );